 He is the Scotland national football team’s most prolific goal scorer averaging more than a goal per game, 23 goals from his 20 internationals.
 Gallacher was one of the Wembley Wizards who beat England 5-1 at Wembley Stadium in 1928.
 He was the last man to captain Newcastle United to be champions of England.

 Gallacher had been down the Hattonrig Pit at the age of 15, working 10-hour shifts.
 Aged 16 he left Lanarkshire junior league side Tannochside Athletic to join Hattonrigg Thistle.
 However fate played a part in his next move up the football ladder.
 As a spectator he attended to watch Bellshill Athletic play St Mirren juniors.
 In an episode resembling a tale from “Oor Wullie”, Bellshill were a man short and Gallacher was asked to play.
-After hitting his side’s goal in the 1-1 draw he was asked to join the club.
+After hitting his side’s goal in the 1-1 draw he was asked to join the club as a player.

 Queen of the South